swtv-kaist/cs458-spring23/README.md

 ## Announcement
+- May 9: No class on May 9 (Tuesday).
+A make-up class schedule will be announced later.
 - April 25: No class on May 4 (Thursday).
 A make-up class schedule will be announced later.

 ## Administrative Information